Raleigh, NC, Schools with Fashion Design Programs

 Aspiring fashion design students in Raleigh have three schools in the city from which to choose.
 Each of the three schools offers a Bachelor of Science (BS) program in a relevant field of study, which are summarized below.
 To assist in the decision process, this resource also includes a comparison table with some key school facts, like acceptance rates and tuition.

-- At 3.8 miles away, North Carolina State University is the closest to downtown Raleigh.
+- North Carolina State University is around 5 miles from downtown Raleigh.
 Through the university, students can earn a degree in fashion and textile design, fashion development and management, or textile technology.

-- Students who wish to take classes at a smaller campus can do so at Meredith College, located 5.6 miles from Raleigh's downtown.
+- Students who wish to take classes at a smaller campus can do so at Meredith College, located about 4 miles from Raleigh's downtown.
 Future fashion professionals at this school can earn a bachelor's degree in fashion merchandising and design.

 Comparison of Schools